UKCPirate/minecraft-logger/README.md

 ### Installation

-the steps to install this plugin are [same](https://docs.papermc.io/paper/adding-plugins) to install anyone, the only difference it's at the config file, so let's start
+The steps to install this plugin are [same](https://docs.papermc.io/paper/adding-plugins) to install anyone, the only difference it's at the config file, so let's start

 1. <a href="#contact">Contact us</a> to get your API KEY
 2. Download the [SuperLog.jar](SuperLog.jar) file